JesusTimaure/tb3-birrt-navigation/README.md

 ## System Architecture
 The navigation system is organized as a modular ROS pipeline:

-Mission Scheduler (Goal Manager Node)
+- **Mission Scheduler (Goal Manager Node)**

-Sends one target waypoint at a time to the planner
+  - Sends one target waypoint at a time to the planner

-Ensures sequential execution of p₁ → p₂ → p₃
+  - Ensures sequental execution of p₁ → p₂ → p₃ and the intermediate waypoints between them
+- **Global Planner (Bi-RRT Node)**
+  - Computes collision-free paths between successive goals
+- **Local Planner Node**
+  - Refines the global path and selects tracking points
+- **Controller Node (Pure Pursuit)**
+  - Tracks the local trajectory
+  - Outputs velocity commands to the robot
+This structure separates task sequencing, planning, and control, mirroring real-world autonomy pipelines.

+Ensures sequential execution of

 Global Planner (Modified Bi-RRT Node)